Alligator (The National album)

 The band performed album track "The Geese of Beverly Road" at the wedding of producer Peter Katis.
 A photo of the band performing on stage, with couples dancing in the foreground, became the cover of the band's next album Boxer.

 The band supported Barack Obama's presidential candidacy in 2008.
 In July of that year, the band designed and sold a T-shirt featuring Obama's image above the words "Mr. November", a reference to both the closing track on the album and the month of the U.S. presidential election.
 All proceeds were donated to Obama's campaign.
 The song had been written, in part, about John Kerry's candidacy four years earlier.

+Reception

+Writing for Pitchfork, Joe Tangari described Alligator as "satisfying and engaging," though "not quite as bracing" as the band's previous album, Sad Songs for Dirty Lovers.
+Christian Brodal of NPR stated that "the band seems to trust the melodies to do the work, letting them unwind slightly surreptitiously and on the best songs hook you with a winning off-hand sweetness," though criticized some songs on the record as feeling "too slight".